csci-1301/csci-1301.github.io/lectures/010_general_concepts/readme.md

     - Running the compiler
     - Reading the compiler's output, warning and error messages
     - Fixing compile errors, if necessary
-    - Running and testing the program
+    - Executing and testing the program
     - Debugging the program, if necessary
 - Interpreted language workflow
     - Writing down specifications
     - Creating the source code
-    - Running the program in the interpreter
+    - Executing the program in the interpreter
     - Reading the interpreter's output, determining if there is a syntax (language) error or the program finished executing
     - Editing the program to fix syntax errors
-    - Testing the program (once it can run with no errors)
+    - Testing the program (once it can execute with no errors)
     - Debugging the program, if necessary

 Interperted languages have

 - **Advantages**: Fewer steps between writing and executing, can be a faster cycle
-- **Disadvantages**: All errors happen when you run the program, no distinction between syntax errors (compile errors) and logic errors (bugs in running program)
+- **Disadvantages**: All errors happen when you execute the program, no distinction between syntax errors (compile errors) and logic errors (bugs in executing program)

 ### (Integrated) Development Environment